-To encourage tree planting, the District maintains three tree planters, two of which are made available with a planting crew on a scheduled basis during the spring.
-The other planter is available to landowners on a rental basis.
+To encourage tree planting, the District maintains two tree planters, which are made available with a planting crew on a scheduled basis during the spring.

-Plantings were made to establish or improve windbreaks and shelterbelts, provide wildlife habitat, and other beneficial purposes.
+Plantings are made to establish or improve windbreaks and shelterbelts, provide wildlife habitat, and other beneficial purposes.
+The District may provide cost-share on eligible plantings.